Chow-Liu++: Optimal Prediction-Centric Learning of Tree Ising Models: The Chow-Liu Algorithm Fails with Model Misspecification

 \section{The Chow-Liu Algorithm Fails with Model Misspecification}

-In this section, we establish a result which shows a surprising brittleness of the Chow-Liu algorithm to model misspecification.
+In this section, we establish Theorem~\ref{thm:chowliufailsmodelmisspecification}, which shows a surprising brittleness of the Chow-Liu algorithm to model misspecification.
 In particular, suppose that the distribution $P$ is not a tree-structured model, but is $\delta$-close in $\loctvk2$ distance to a tree-structured model $P'$ for some small $\delta > 0$.
 We show that the Chow-Liu algorithm does not achieve nontrivial reconstruction guarantees even when run with infinitely many samples from $P$ (i.e., with the population values for the correlations).

 Informally, the reason for this failure is that the greedy Chow-Liu algorithm can be tricked into taking too many shortcuts when constructing its tree, resulting in significant distortion of the correlation between distant nodes.
+Note that we prove a rather strong failure of the Chow-Liu algorithm: not only is the specific distribution prescribed by the Chow-Liu algorithm (given by a tree and edge weights) a poor approximation to the one generating the data, but so too is \emph{any} tree-structured distribution that has the Chow-Liu tree structure.